frimpongopoku/gallamsey-android-public/README.md

-# Zembe-Android
+# Gallamsey App
-Android Studio Repo For Zembe
+Android Studio Repo For Gallamsey
-# Created And Managed By
+### Created And Managed By
-## Frimpong Opoku Agyemang
+# Frimpong Opoku Agyemang